Trading Paradigm

 Try Fail Diagnose Redesign Try Again

-Just like an experience that would typically be deemed “negative” – like losing on 5 trades in a row – can lead to self-introspection and trade analysis that can help improve your mindset and strategy – and make you a stronger, more profitable trader in the future.
+Just like an experience that would typically be deemed “negative” – like losing on 5 trades in a row – can lead to self-introspection and trade analysis that can help improve your mindset and methodology – and make you a stronger, more profitable trader in the future.

 We tend to put too much weight into what we perceive as good/bad and positive/negative in the current moment, instead of how it might impact us in the future.
 But bad/negative events can actually be good/positive if we focus on the lessons that they provide.